 Troye Bullock, EIR

-Co-Founder and CEO, GOODProjects
+Co-Founder and COO, GOODProjects

 Expertise: Scaling Social Ventures, Emerging Economies, Major Partnerships, and Thought-Leadership

 Troye Bullock Jr. is the Co-Founder and Chief Operating Officer for GOOD.
 He is a pioneer in the social impact space for creating equity and opportunity for the nations most at risk populations who historically have experienced trauma and poverty.
 As a native of Washington, D.C.
 Troye knows what it means to be poor and experience trauma.
 Growing up in a forgotten community Troye was the oldest of 3 to a mother who suffered from Sickle Cell Anemia and was bedridden and out of work when he turned 12 years old.
 It is because of this Troye took it upon himself to focus on athletics and academics at a young age.
 He excelled at Dematha Catholic High School and earned a scholarship to Georgetown University where he played football and studied Sociology.
 It was at Georgetown where he found his passion for social impact as he mentored and tutored juvenile youth and ran a Saturday programs to increase test scores of low income African America high school students.
 Troye completed a thesis study on Affirmative Action and Inequity in Higher Education in America.

 In 2016 at Georgetown Troye graduated, co-founded GOOD, and became a Teach for America Corp member in Washington, DC.
 GOOD is a collaborative of organizations seeking to combat violence and move families out of poverty on a block by block basis by implementing success driven plans for each individual in each household.